kelson-dev/AoC2020/puzzles/day1/README.md

 [Install rust](https://www.rust-lang.org/tools/install)

-User `cargo run` in the directory containing the `Cargo.toml` file and pipe your puzzle input to STDIN, such as:
+Use `cargo run` in the directory containing the `Cargo.toml` file and pipe your puzzle input to STDIN, such as:
 > `cargo run < day1.input`